christianberkman/tambula/readme.md

 # Tambula Simple Redirect Class
 Tambula is a simple redirect class written in PHP that allows URL redirects stored in JSON files with multilingual capabilities.
 Written as a code excercise and for a specific redirect situation.

+This class was written for a specific situation where the only functionality needed was redirecting but .htaccess had some limitations.
+This class is not written to integrate with any other framework or platform.
+It runs as the only thing on a (sub)domain, e.g. `go.mydomain.com/shortlink`

 ## Requirements
-Webserver that routes all requests to `index.php`, the `Tambula.php` class file and at least one JSON file with routes.
+Webserver that routes all requests to `index.php`, the `Tambula.php` class file and at least one JSON file with routes readable by the class script.

 ## JSON file with routes
 The JSON file is a simple array with paths and routes.
-For each path multiple routes can be listed depending on the language.
+For each path multiple routes can be listed depending on the language. `*`  is used as the default route in case there is no route for the language specified.
 ```json
 {
     "path/as/given/in/browser": "route/to/redirect",